 Ginger is known for its anti-inflammatory properties that help to sooth the digestive tract.
 It’s not only tasty, but also serves as an anti-nausea agent for chemotherapy-induced nausea and for motion sickness.
 Ginger comes in two different forms: fresh ginger root or powdered ginger spice.
 Some ways that you can add ginger to your diet is by drinking ginger tea, or adding it to smoothies or stir-fry dishes.

 As a bonus tip, one of the most important nutrients for optimal digestion is oxygen.
 Taking slow breaths before and during meals helps to activate the parasympathetic nervous system, also known as the rest-and-digest mode.
 When your body is more relaxed, you are able to digest your food more effectively, which can help you take advantage of all the wonderful healing foods mentioned above.
 Using mindful-eating techniques can help improve digestive function, which can help with bloating and constipation.

 Start by adding one of these foods into your diet on a daily basis.
-By isolating one single dietary factor, you will be able to clearly identify which foods are contributing to improved digestion.
+By isolating one single dietary factor, you will be able to clearly identify which foods are helping to improve your digestion.
 For optimal results, you may want to also consider removing foods that are high in sugar, processed carbohydrates, and fried foods as these foods can be inflammatory for the digestive tract.
 It isn’t just what you eat, but also what you DON’T eat!

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.

 Deepak Chopra will guide you through the best wellness practices to nourish body, mind, and spirit in our introductory online course, Discovering Ayurveda.
 Learn More.